Kotlin/dokka/docs/src/doc/docs/user_guide/gradle/usage.md

             // Allows to customize documentation generation options on a per-package basis
             // Repeat for multiple packageOptions
-            perPackageOption {
+            // If multiple packages match the same matchingRegex, the longuest matchingRegex will be used perPackageOption {
-                prefix.set("kotlin") // will match kotlin and all sub-packages of it
+                matchingRegex.set("kotlin($|\\.).*") // will match kotlin and all sub-packages of it
                 // All options are optional, default values are below: skipDeprecated.set(false)
                 reportUndocumented.set(true) // Emit warnings about not documented members